code4lib/c4l18-keynote-statement/README.md

 * Denise O'Shea
 * Fletcher Durant
 * Roxanne Shirazi
+* Spencer D. C. Keralis on behalf of Digital Frontiers

 Additional signatures are welcome.
 To sign, please open a pull request or issue at the